la-haute-societe/craft-elasticsearch/README.md

 ```

 Each entry consists of the following attributes:
+* `id`: Unique ID of the result
 * `title`: The page title
 * `url`: The full url of the page
 * `score`: The result score for the entry
-* `highlight.attachment.content`: An array of highlighted contents based on the found terms from the query
+* `highlights`: An array of highlighted contents based on the found terms from the query

 ## Elasticsearch Roadmap